 The skills I learned in therapy helped me to weather this period.
 I was never despairing or even deeply sad.
 Suicidal thoughts were sometimes there but they were not intrusive.
 I held myself and my experience with acceptance and self-compassion.
 And I was (barely) able to work enough to keep myself afloat.
 But life was a vapid, barren wasteland which my great success was simply tolerating.
 I tried more and new medications under psychiatric guidance but none really helped.

 Finally, when I decided that the medications were not helping all that much and some were blunting my ability to face my emotional reality (and complicating my ability to sleep, as one of the drugs was modafinil), I stopped daily medication.

-This decision (which was gradual, first I stopped escitalopram, then aripiprazole, then modafinil) coincided with my last great achievement with Paul – identifying and integrating my personal values and developing clarity around the actions and work that bring me a sense of purpose and fulfillment.
+This decision (which was gradual, first I stopped escitalopram, then aripiprazole, then modafinil) coincided with my last great achievement with Paul – identifying and integrating my personal values and developing clarity around the actions and work that bring me a sense of life purpose and fulfillment.

 And from that point on, everything shifted.
 Things became clearer and calmer.
 Since about February of 2020 I have felt a stability and contentment that I can’t honestly remember ever experiencing before.
 Paul has both faith and hope that this is a permanent change.
 Having lived with bipolarity for 35 years I am not so certain.
 But I do not worry about it.